Carnival and cruise sector count cost of disaster

 Carnival and Royal Caribbean account for around three-quarters of the global market.

-Europe's two biggest travel companies by sales, TUI Travel and Thomas Cook, also have sizeable cruise ship businesses.
+Europe's two biggest travel companies by sales, TUI Travel TT.L and Thomas Cook (TCG.L), also have sizeable cruise ship businesses.
 Shares in TUI Travel were up 3.2 percent to 166.9 pence with Thomas Cook unchanged at 15.25 pence.

-Global demand for cruises almost doubled from 9.7 million passengers in 2000 to 18.8 million in 2010 and the industry generates annual revenue of over 35 billion euros ($44 billion)in Europe alone.
+Global demand for cruises almost doubled from 9.7 million passengers in 2000 to 18.8 million in 2010 and the industry generates annual revenue of over 35 billion eurosin Europe alone.

 Carnival's Chairman and Chief Executive Micky Arison said the company was prioritising the safety of its passengers and crew.